jordanallred/rock-paper-scissors/README.md

 - Flask for the web framework
 - Chart.js for data visualization
-- D3.js for advanced visualizations
+- D3.js for advanced visualizations, including the pattern tree